Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Marinus, 2U, Humana, and Lamb Weston and Encourages Investors to Contact the Firm

-NEW YORK, July 27, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Marinus Pharmaceuticals, Inc. (NASDAQ: MRNS), 2U, Inc. (NASDAQ: TWOU), and Lamb Weston Holdings, Inc. (NYSE: LW).
+NEW YORK, July 31, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Marinus Pharmaceuticals, Inc. (NASDAQ: MRNS), 2U, Inc. (NASDAQ: TWOU), Humana Inc. (NYSE: HUM), and Lamb Weston Holdings, Inc. (NYSE: LW).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Marinus Pharmaceuticals, Inc. (NASDAQ: MRNS)